herzenschein/minimal-qml6-examples/README.md

-# minimum-qml6-examples
+# minimal-qml6-examples
-A collection of minimum QML6 examples.
+A collection of minimal QML6 examples.

 ## Current examples: